Nospoko/algrtm-blog/blog/source/_posts/MIDI-velocity-transformer.md

 ### Model Overview

-*The Transformer model* is ideal for this task because it excels at capturing complex dependencies in sequential data[^aiayn], making it well-suited for predicting MIDI velocities accurately.
+*The Transformer model* is ideal for this task because it excels at capturing complex dependencies in sequential data[^Vaswani], making it well-suited for predicting MIDI velocities accurately.

 Strong prediction results signify the model's proficiency in extracting vital features and comprehending intricate relationships.